Defanboi/Defanboi/README.md

 Now I live in Moscow.

+## 👩‍💻 About me
-My path in DevOps started with Linux when I installed Ubuntu.
-I have a basic knowledge of Python, and I have excellent knowledge of Bash, Docker and Nginx.
-I'm currently studying PostgreSQL in depth.
+My journey into DevOps started with Linux when I installed Ubuntu.
+Here's what I know and am learning:

+    Basic knowledge of Python
+    Excellent knowledge of:
+        Bash
+        Docker
+        Nginx
+    Currently studying PostgreSQL in depth

 You can find me on:

     Github: @fedordevops (you're here now).